The Ultimate Family Gap Year Destination and Accommodation Guide

 • Mabul: Four days as part of our Sipadan Diver package: Scuba Junkie

-• Kota Kinabalu: Hotel 54 – A Lonely Planet top pic, Hotel 54 is a superb place to stay while you are planning a climb, recovering from a climb, or simply enjoying a day of activities in the city.
-They have a great communal dining room and the owner is a gem who can help you with planning treks and tours.
+• Kota Kinabalu: Hotel 54 – A Lonely Planet top pick, Hotel 54 is a superb place to stay while you are planning a climb, recovering from a climb, or simply enjoying a day of activities in the city.
+They have a great communal dining room, and the owner is a gem who can help you with planning treks and tours.

 8. Hong Kong with Kids